Einstein's Cat -- A Thought Experiment Against Anti-Relativist Claims: The Sync-or-Die Thought Experiment

-According to his hypothesis, time dilation does not apply to the stopwatch, so he concludes that when the pulse arrives to the mirror the stopwatch should indicate the same time as the time he observed on his own watch, namely 20~s.
-By symmetry, it takes the same amount of time for the pulse to travel from the mirror to the detector, so this event happens when the stopwatch indicates 40 s.
+This is the time that Schrödinger observes on his own watch.
+According to the hypothesis, time dilation does not apply to the stopwatch, so he concludes that when the pulse arrives to the mirror the stopwatch should indicate the same time as the time he observed, namely 20~s.
+By symmetry, it takes the same amount of time for the pulse to travel from the mirror to the detector, so this event should happen when the stopwatch indicates 40 s.
 At that moment, the detector sends a signal to the gate.
 However, Schrödinger knows that the stopwatch was set to send a signal to the gate earlier, when it was indicating 30~s.
-Since the two gate's inputs received signals at different times, Schrödinger concludes that the gate's output triggered the release of poison and that Einstein's cat is dead.
+Since the two gate's inputs received signals at different times, Schrödinger concludes that the gate's output triggered the release of poison and that Tiger is dead.

-Fortunately, Schrödinger is a skilled and honest physicist who understands that the cat’s fate cannot depend on the choice of reference frame.
-Recognizing this fundamental principle, he ultimately concludes that his hypothesis must be rejected, leading him to affirm that time dilation applies universally to all objects, just as it does to light clocks.